kristoffer-dyrkorn/software-renderer/tutorial/README.md

 And that is all that's needed in the rasterizer!
 Sweet!
 We now have a fully working and correct rasterizer that gives us smooth animation, due to subpixel resolution support.

-If you want to test out various subpixel resolutions and see the effects yourself, you can adjust the value of the `FixedPointVector.SHIFT` constant (see).
+If you want to test out various subpixel resolutions and see the effects yourself, you can adjust the value of the `FixedPointVector.SHIFT` constant (at the end of [this file](https://github.com/kristoffer-dyrkorn/software-renderer/blob/main/tutorial/lib/fixedpointvector.js)).
 Try out values like 0 (no subpixels - ie back to a pure-integer version), 1, 2, 4, and 8 for example.

 ```JavaScript
 FixedPointVector.SHIFT = 4;